Territorial Defense Forces (Poland)

 The Territorial Defense Forces (Obrona Terytorium Kraju - OTK) was an armed force responsible for the internal security of Poland and separate from the Polish Army.
 The OTK existed from 1965 until 2008.
-As initially organized, OTK forces included both an "Internal Defense Army" and the "Border Defense Force".
+As initially organized, OTK forces included both an "Internal Defense Forces" and the "Border Protection Troops".
 This style of internal security organization corresponded to that used by the Soviet Union during the same period.

 After the fall of communism in Poland, changing political priorities led to the reduction of OTK forces.
 By 1 July 2008, the last of its battalions were converted to mechanized units of the army.

 History

+The Territorial Defense Forces of the Country (OTK) were established in Poland by the resolution of the State Defense Committee of May 14, 1959, used to directly defend the country's territory against various threats (the external system consisted of operational troops intended to act as part of the United Armed Forces of the Warsaw Pact, assumed to be outside the country's territory).